-“When you get to the end of your rope, you tie a knot and hang on.”
-(Franklin Delano Roosevelt)
+“When you get to the end of your rope, tie a knot and hang on.”
+(Franklin D. Roosevelt)

 1. Passion